You’re expecting a delivery from USPS and you have received a “Delivered, Left with Individual” tracking update.

 But USPS Has Not Left it With Anyone I Know!

-A problem arises if you have received the “Delivered, Left with Individual” update and you cannot locate any individual that might have taken it.
+A problem arises if you have received the “Delivered, Left with Individual” update and you cannot locate any individual who might have taken it.

 This is probably why you have reached this article in the first place.

 Alarm bells are now ringing.

 If you know that no one else could have been at the address to receive the parcel, you will understandably be worried now.